All About Ichiran Hakata Tonkotsu Ramen Instant Noodles

-“Ichiran (一蘭)” is a very popular Fukuoka-based ramen chain offering Hakata-style Tonkotsu ramen with pork bone broth soup, which has many branch shops in and outside Japan.
+“Ichiran (一蘭)” is a popular Fukuoka-based ramen chain offering Hakata-style Tonkotsu ramen with pork bone broth soup, which has many branches in and outside Japan.

-Ichiran is known as one of the companies researching Tonkotsu ramen most enthusiastically and is famous for having a lot of fans around the world.
+Known as one of the companies researching Tonkotsu ramen most enthusiastically, Ichiran is famous for having numerous fans around the world.

 Ichiran Hakata Tonkotsu Ramen Instant Noodle Soup

 Actually, I have never eaten Ichiran’s actual Tonkotsu ramen in the restaurant, but since I was very curious about the taste, I ordered their instant ramen on Amazon Japan for the first time and got this product yesterday.

-According to the description on the back of the product package, the noodles, secret red powder, and liquid soup base have the features below respectively.
+According to the description on the back of the package, the noodles, secret red powder, and liquid soup base have the features shown below respectively.

-They are Hakata-style thin straight noodles, which are made with special, rare wheat flour by experienced noodle artisans.
-The noodles have a pleasant chewy, slippery texture.
+The noodles are Hakata-style thin straight noodles, which are produced by experienced noodle artisans using special, rare wheat flour.
+These noodles have a pleasant chewy, slippery texture.

-The soup is super authentic as it was created through a process of trial and error over and over.
-The pork bone broth has no peculiar odor and is characterized by its outstandingly rich umami taste.
+The soup broth is super authentic as it was created through a process of trial and error over and over.
+It has no peculiar odor of pork bone and is characterized by its outstandingly rich umami taste.

 Ichiran’s Secret Red Powder

 The Ichiran’s secret red powder is a mix of various kinds of spices in addition to Ichimi Togarashi.
 The spice mix has an exquisite taste balance.

-The making instructions for this instant Ichiran ramen are also on the back of the product package.
-Additionally, there are 2 notes there concerning firmness of noodles and spiciness of soup broth.
+The cooking instructions for this instant Ichiran ramen are also on the back of the red bag.
+Additionally, there are 2 notes there concerning firmness of the noodles and spiciness of the soup broth.

 Firmness of Noodles